Although remote work has its perks, it can be difficult to communicate and build relationships.

 "When employees possess a deep sense of affiliation with their team members, they are driven to take positive actions that benefit the business–actions they may not otherwise even consider if they did not have strong relationships with their coworkers."

-When you have stronger relationships at work, you're more engaged in your job and produce higher quality work.
+When you have stronger relationships at work, you’re more engaged in your job and perform better.

 Building strong relationships at work improves collaboration.